 Did you know?
-Switzerland likes to shop online: according to the The link will open in a new window Swiss Federal Statistical Office, 72% of the Swiss population has bought something online at least once in the last three months.
+Switzerland likes to shop online: according to the The link will open in a new window Swiss Federal Statistical Office (in German), 75% of the Swiss population has bought something online at least once in the last three months.
 Compared with the rest of Europe, we even rank second in terms of how much we shop online.
 Besides reputable suppliers you’ll also find Internet fraudsters online.
 So how do you avoid becoming a victim of Internet fraud?
 We’ll show you three typical scam tactics and give you advice on how to protect yourself.

 Shopping securely online: how to protect yourself against Internet fraud

 Shopping online has become a part of everyday life for many people: prices can be compared with just a few clicks, products are selected and paid for, and a short time later the purchase is delivered to your home.
 It’s both convenient and straightforward.
 E-commerce has become a billion dollar industry.
 Unfortunately, where there’s lots of money there are also fraudsters.
 With these tips you can protect yourself against financial losses and shop online with confidence.

 Disappointed with product quality once the parcel has arrived